Mark-Assessment/j-nowakowska-vitality-M4-2/README.md

 The website needs to enable the **site manager** to:

-- Add/deleyte and edit stock
+- Add/deleyte and edit items
 - Improve the site as necessary with various new features

 #### Scope